 Now that you know your target audience, search for trending posts that meet these demographics and behaviors.

 Try to understand what kind of content engages this audience.
-Look at tone, engagement habits, post timing and regularity, and post type.
+Look at the tone, engagement habits, post timing and regularity, and post type.

 If you start creating content on a regular basis without understanding your audience, you risk missing the mark completely.
 It’s a lot easier to come up with content ideas, topics, and themes when you know who you are talking to.